Towards ab initio Realizations of Collins' Conjecture

-To emphasize the generality of our chosen $\eta$ and $\gamma$ parameters, we examine the potential energy surface (PES) of Cu$_2$ dissociation in Fig.~\ref{fig:Cu2PES}.
+To emphasize the generality of our chosen $\eta$ and $\gamma$ parameters for BDEs, we examine the PES of Cu$_2$ dissociation in Fig.~\ref{fig:Cu2PES}.
 The CCSD curve is taken as a reference for the potential energy surface shape, while both CCSD and experimental $D_e$ values provide references for well depth.
-Without tuning the parameters for Cu$_2$, we find HOMO and LUMO occupations that are nearly equivalent at 0.96~electrons at $R=100$~\AA, suggesting that our general parameter set is reasonably robust for bond dissociation beyond the p-block elements.
+Without tuning the parameters for Cu$_2$, we find that HOMO and LUMO occupations are nearly equivalent at 0.96~electrons at $R=100$~\AA, suggesting that our parameter set is reasonably robust for BDEs beyond the p-block elements.
 The $\eta\text{MP2}-\gamma S$ results are in best agreement with CCSD relative to PES shape and $D_e$.
 The difference in $D_e$ between $\eta\text{MP2}-\gamma S$ and CCSD is 4.3~kcal\slash mol, with the comparison to experiment yielding an even smaller error of just 1.6~kcal\slash mol.
-While energy differences are of primary concern, we note that at equilibrium the $\eta\text{MP2}-\gamma S$ approach and other MP2-based approaches overestimate the total energy.
+While energy differences are of primary concern, we note that at equilibrium $\eta\text{MP2}-\gamma S$ overestimates the total energy.

-One notable finding is that $\eta\text{MP2}-\gamma S$ outperforms both $\kappa$-MP2 and $\eta$MP2 approaches for $D_e$.
+Notably, $\eta\text{MP2}-\gamma S$ outperforms both $\kappa$-MP2 and $\eta$MP2 approaches for $D_e$.
 This is because regularization or renormalization methods temper overly large $t$ amplitudes, while $\eta\text{MP2}-\gamma S$ empirically accounts for static correlation effects at large $R$.
 This is clearly reflected in the much larger $D_e$ errors relative to experiment of 64~kcal\slash mol and 29~kcal\slash mol for $\kappa$-MP2 and $\eta$MP2, respectively.
 We have also tested the same fixed-optimal parameters on singlet iron carbonyl BDEs (see Supplementary Material).
 Though the character of these species at dissociation is different than that of the test set molecules due to strong $\pi$-backbonding that results in dative metal-ligand bonds, the relative signed errors with respect to CCSD BDEs remain within the expected range at $\sim$3--29 kcal/mol.